 There are seven NJ colleges and universities that have NCAA Division I men’s basketball programs, including:

-Eight of the nine Atlantic City casinos have retail sportsbooks up and running.
-Learn more about March Madness in Atlantic City here.
+All nine Atlantic City casinos have retail sportsbooks up and running.

-Monmouth Park and the Meadowlands Racetrack each have a sportsbook, too.
-Those watching the games from home, and as long as you are in NJ, can place their bets using one of 17+ NJ sportsbook apps.
+Freehold Raceway, Monmouth Park and the Meadowlands Racetrack each have a sportsbook, too.
+Those watching the games from home, and as long as you are in NJ, can place their bets using one of the top NJ sportsbook apps.

 There are several reasons why more than 80% of the sports bets in New Jersey are placed online.
 It starts with convenience and the fact NJ sports betting apps are open 24/7 and available from anywhere inside the state.
 But it doesn’t end there.